-Kauai Struggles With Severe Flooding, With More Rain In The Forecast
+Kauai Struggles With Severe Flooding, As More Rain Is In The Forecast

 "Parts of roads from Hanalei west to the Napali Coast have been washed out, shutting down several state parks indefinitely."

-Hawaii Gov. David Ige announced that damage was "very extensive," and that landslides blocked roads into multiple communities.
+Hawaii Gov. David Ige announced that damage was "very extensive" and that landslides blocked roads into multiple communities.

 He has directed the state's tax department to provide an extension on state filing deadlines for flood victims.
 State lawmakers are also appropriating $100 million for relief efforts on Kauai, as well as $25 million more for the rest of the state, The Associated Press reports.

-Evacuations are ongoing.
+Evacuations are continuing.
 As of late Wednesday, according to Kauai Mayor Bernard Carvalho Jr., more than 425 people had been evacuated by air.

 Carvalho urged residents to pay attention to the flood watch in place for Thursday and Friday.